AdamBoley/Project-Beergate/README.md

 - beer_review changed to review
 - created_on changed to timestamp
 - references to such changed in views and templates

+19/8/22:
+When designing the user review form that allows users to submit their own beer reviews, and implementing the backend code to handle this, I noted that the form was not uploading images that had been attached in the image field.
+A Django blog walkthrough video on Youtube suggested using an ImageField, and then storing images directly in the repository.
+Whilst I considered that this might be an acceptable work-around, I concluded that it would not for extensibility reasons.
+Many users uploading many images would bloat that directory.
+I then found [Cloudinary's documentation on image uploading](https://cloudinary.com/documentation/django_image_and_video_upload).
+I determined that I already had most of the pieces in place, though their code snippets pre-suppose the use of function-based views.
+Merely adding `{% load cloudinary %}` to the HTML file, and adding `request.FILES` to the post method of the UserReview View was sufficient to get this working.
+A database entry with name `image upload test` is testament to this - this entry's image was uploaded using the form, not via the admin backend, though I have disapproved it since the image is poorly-sized.

 # Testing